Nigel6144/-Automated-Toll-Gate-Security-System-using-OpenCV-and-ESP8266/README.md

 ## Overview
 ### This project consists of two main components working in tandem:

--Computer Vision Module : Captures video, detects license plates using EasyOCR, and sends the data to the microcontroller.
+- Computer Vision Module : Captures video, detects license plates using EasyOCR, and sends the data to the microcontroller.

--IoT Controller (ESP8266): Receives plate data, verifies it against a synchronized cloud database (Supabase), and triggers SMS alerts (Twilio) based on the vehicle's status                             (Normal vs. Blacklisted).
+- IoT Controller (ESP8266): Receives plate data, verifies it against a synchronized cloud database (Supabase), and triggers SMS alerts (Twilio) based on the vehicle's         status i.e Normal or Blacklisted.

 ---